 .: Summer Research Experiences program

-The Summer Research Experiences program is aimed at undergraduate students who are interested in obtaining experience in number theory research topics.
+The Summer Research Experiences program is aimed at undergraduate students who are interested in obtaining experience in number theory and machine learning research topics.

 Summer 2024 program